What are Adverbs of Degree?

 Adverbs of Degree

-Degree, according to The Oxford Dictionary, refers to the amount, level, or extent to which something happens or is present.
+According to The Oxford Dictionary, degree refers to the amount, level, or extent to which something happens or is present.

-There are also degrees by Celsius, Fahrenheit, Joules, etc.
+• There are also degrees measured by Celsius, Fahrenheit, Joules, and more.

-Adverbs of Degree are used to indicate the intensity, degree, or extent of the verb, adjective, or adverb they are modifying.
-They always appear before the adjective, verb, or another adverb they describe.
+In English grammar, Adverbs of Degree indicate the intensity, degree, or extent of the verb, adjective, or adverb they modify.
+They typically appear before the adjective, verb, or another adverb they describe.

 really, quite, absolutely, utterly, fully, a bit, unusually, slightly, fairly, etc.

-When these adverbs are used to modify or describe adjectives, they are put before the adjectives.
+When these adverbs modify adjectives, they are placed before the adjective.

 "This box is absolutely tiny."